-Housing instability can stymie children’s healthy socio-emotional and cognitive development, with implications for mental health, behavioral health, and success in life.
-Homelessness is closely linked to chronic absenteeism, defined by the New York City Department of Education as missing 18 or more days of school, and is linked to lower grades and test scores, leading to dimmed chances for high school completion, college and job prospects.
-Homeless families are disproportionately likely to experience involvement with multiple government agencies, notably the child welfare system, which increases children’s exposure to trauma and toxic stress that impedes healthy development.
+Housing instability can stymie a child’s socio-emotional and cognitive development, with implications for mental health, behavioral health, and success in life.
+Homelessness is closely linked to chronic absenteeism and is linked to lower grades and test scores, leading to dimmed chances for high school completion, college and job prospects.

 - Expand access to higher education for homeless moms and youth.

 - 2,700 children call Win ‘home’ every night

 - 55 percent of New Yorkers in family shelters are children

 - Win served more than 5,400 children last year